thatguytahd/recipe_book/README.md

 ### **Instructions for running the project**

+Two options for running the program:

+1.)
 After cloning the repo you will want to open the solution file (.sln) in Visual Studio and CTRL + F5 to run the program.

+2.)
+Also I did publish the solution to the bin/release/net5.0/publish folder and once you download/clone the repo you should also be able to run the recipe_book.exe from there as well.